 Nathan Schoengood History Award for Interest and Achievement in American History

-Awarded annually to the graduating senior considered to have demonstrated conscientious and outstanding work in the field of American history.
+Awarded annually to the graduating senior considered to have demonstrated conscientious and outstanding work.

 Neural Science Theses Prizes

 The Cajal Neural Science Thesis Prize and the Samuel M. Feldman Thesis Prize are presented for outstanding honors theses submitted by graduating seniors.

 Presented to a junior or senior with an outstanding record in chemistry.